sinistersnare/SinScheme/README.md

 `$ brew install libgc`

+***Note***: you may need to edit `sinscm.rkt` to have the correct libgc path.
+You will see the comment.

 If you have easy instructions on how to do it for your platform, please send a PR!!!

 To compile a file `hello.sinscm` to some file `output.ll`:

-`$ racket sinscm.rkt -i hello.sinscm -o output.ll`
+`$ racket sinscm.rkt -i hello.sinscm -o output.ll -j scm -t llvm`

-The sinscm.rkt utility exists to create the LLVM IR code for you

-To compile that to an executable, you can use clang as such:
+To compile that output file to an executable:

-`$ clang++ -o out.exe output.ll`

-Now you have an executable that you should be able to run:
+`$ racket sinscm.rkt -i output.ll -o hello.x -j llvm -t exe`

+***Or*** you can combine it:

+`$ racket sinscm.rkt -i hello.sinscm -o hello.x -j scm -t exe`

+(the CLI args are a bit wonky-named, sorry...)

+Anyways, you can run the executable as with any:

-`$ ./out.exe`
+`$ ./hello.x`

 Enjoy!

+## Testing ##

+(tests.rkt is currently broken, use the sinscm.rkt CLI please to test output.)

 We also have a tests.rkt file, you can interact with as so:

 `$ racket tests.rkt ` will tell you the tests that you can run.
 `$ racket tests.rkt TESTNAME` will run the test TESTNAME